heremaps/xyz-documentation/docs/api/devguide/workwithspaces.md

 POST /spaces
 ```

-As it is a POST request, it has to have at least the following body.
+Because it is a POST request, it has to have at least the following body.

 ```JSON
 {